omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 }
 ```

-In the first version of the Plasma Framework system, there is only one type of Payment Transaction.
+`Transaction` is the top level structure and it has the following fields:
-1. `txType` represents the type of the transaction.
-Each transaction type has only one exit game contract mapping the exit game interactions.
+1. `txType` is a unique number that represents the type of transaction.
+Each transaction type has only one exit game contract associated with it.
 1. The `inputs` field is an array of `bytes32` representing the `utxoPos` as the output identifier.
-There are a maximum four inputs.
-A deposit transaction does have zero inputs.
+There are a maximum four inputs allowed.
+An input can not be zero if it is specified.
 1. The `outputs` field is an array of `Output` struct representing payment output information.
-There are a maximum four outputs.
-A deposit transaction does have one output.
+There are a maximum of four outputs allowed.
 1. `metaData` field is a `bytes32` field that can be used to add extra data to the transaction.
-It should contain zeros if the transaction does not have an extra data.
+It should contain `0x0` if the transaction does not have extra data.

-Output has four elements that fulfills the current `WireTransactionOutput`:
+Output has four elements that fulfil the current `WireTransactionOutput`:
 1. `outputType` represents the type of output.
 Each new valid transaction type is tied to one or more new output types.
-In Payment transaction V1, there would be only one output type.
+In Payment transaction V1, there is only one output type.
 The output type is used to decide, eg. which spending condition to use.
-Also, output type is bind to the input type.
+Also, output type is bound to the input type.
 Currently the only output type requires the spending tx's input to be using `utxoPos`.
 Potentially there can be output type deciding to be pointed by `outputId` instead in the future.
 1. `outputGuard` is the field that represents the authentication data of the output.
 Its value must always be the same as the `owner` address of the output in the first version of Payment Transaction.
 For instance, if the output belongs to Alice, then the value of `outputGuard` equals Alice's address.
-1. `token` is the ERC20 token contract address that represents the ERC20 token.
+1. `token` is the ERC20 token contract address that represents the transferred asset.
 For `ETH`, it uses `address(0)`.
-1. `amount` tells how much of the token is hold within this output
+1. `amount` defined how many units of the asset are being transferred.

+A `Transaction` can be further grouped into two different sub categories.
+They both fit into the above specification of a `Transaction` but they are both unique in how many inputs and outputs they allow and how they are processed by the different components in the Plasma Framework system.

+1. A `Standard Tx` has between one and four inputs and one and four outputs.
+It can only be created by the operator who holds the authority key.

+1. A `Deposit Tx` has zero inputs and one output.
+It is a special transaction that can only be created by the root chain contracts when a deposit occurs.
+They are also distinguishable from a `Standard Tx` by the fact that they are included in deposit blocks, that only contains one `Deposit Tx` per block.

 ## Exit Game Properties of Payment Transaction V1

 ### Spending Condition
 There are only two spending conditions: Payment V1 -> Payment V1 and Payment V1 -> Payment V2.
-Both shares the same main logic: Checks the signature of the output owner.
+Both share the same main logic which is to verify that the signature of the output owner matches.

 ### Valid Spending Tx
 Since Payment V1 only have two cases that would be spending it: spending in Payment tx v1 and Payment tx v2, the cases is rather simple as both tx types shares mostly the same logic: